|

 I could find a restaurant to get something to eat and drink.
 He drove me to a place out in nowhereland that didn't really have any food to eat

-because it was just closing, so I asked him to take me back into town and told him to drop me off at a fast food stand and then he charged me
+because it was just closing.
+So I asked him to take me back into town and told him to drop me off at a fast food stand and then he charged me

 $10USD for the taxi fare.
-I walked back to my hotel at about midnight, a policeman rode beside me on his bicycle the whole way, there must have been some danger I was unaware of I guess.
+I walked back to my hotel at about midnight, a policeman rode beside me on his bicycle the whole way.
+There must have been some danger I was unaware of I guess.

-After staying up most of the night reading and planning in my hotel room, suddenly at 5am I decided that I had to get over the border to
+After staying up most of the night reading and planning for my travels in my hotel room suddenly at

-Argentina.
-So I called a taxi, paid the hotel bill and asked the taxi to find me a money machine for my Visa card, we tried at
+5am I decided that I had to get over the border to Paso de los Libres in Argentina.
+So I called a taxi, paid the hotel bill and asked the taxi to find me a

-least 3 but none would give me cash, apparently only HSBC banks will work here, so I told the taxi to just take me to the border which was about 10 minutes away.
+money machine for my Visa card.
+We tried at least 3 ATM's but none would give me cash.
+Apparently only HSBC banks will work here.
+So I told the taxi to just

-Unfortunately I couldn't pay the taxi much because I had no cash except for a bit of change in Brazilian and other currencies,
+take me to the border which was about 10 minutes away.
+Unfortunately I couldn't pay the taxi much because I had no cash except for a bit of change in Brazilian and other currencies, so I gave him that.

-so I gave him that.
-Anyway, that was not the last of my problems that morning.
+That was not the last of my problems on this morning.
 Next, because I had walked into Brazil without getting

 a passport stamp, I had hassles leaving the country.
-The customs wanted to know how I got into Brazil, I couldn't speak Spanish, so I
+The customs wanted to know how I got into Brazil.
+I couldn't speak Spanish, so I

 stamped my passport and waved me through.
 But then the Argentinian border control wanted to know how I got into Brazil also, so I

-had to bring out my map again and show them, I don't think they were terribly impressed either, but let me through.
+had to bring out my map again and show them.
+I don't think they were terribly impressed either, but let me through.
 I was back in

-Argentina, in Paso de los Libres.
+Argentina, in Paso de los Libres on my way to